leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 ---
 ###### Shield (abjuration, reaction)
 An imperceptible barrier of magical force protects you.
 Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from Magic Missile.

----
-###### Witch Bolt (evocation, concentration)
-A beam of crackling energy lances toward a creature within range, forming a sustained arc of lightning between you and the target.
-Make a ranged spell attack against it.
-On a hit, the target takes 2d12 Lightning damage.
-On each of your subsequent turns, you can take a Bonus Action to deal 1d12 Lightning damage to the target automatically, even if the first attack missed.
-The spell ends if the target is ever outside the spell's range or if it has Total Cover from you.
-***Using a Higher-Level Spell Slot***.
-The initial damage increases by 1d12 for each spell slot level above 1.

 ##### 2nd Level
 ---